Circularify/Seek-n-Play/README.md

 When reporting an issue, please use the following guideline.
 This way it will be easier for us to determine what the problem might be.
 - Choose the corresponding label (bug, feature request, etc;)
-- Choose the Seek 'n Play release you are on from the Milestone dropdown;
-- Please be as detailed as you can when reporting an issue;
+- Please be as detailed as you can when reporting an issue.
+Also include the version you are currently using;
 - When reporting a bug, please leave your Chrome and Platform (Windows, Mac, Linux) version;
 - If you know how the bug occured, please describe the steps so we can reproduce the problem.